thomas-gale/mo3d/README.md

 ## progress notes

+### 2024-09-23: slow bvh implementation using ecs.
+- Managed to get a basic bvh creation and traversal implementation working using the ECS.
+- I need to profile the hotspots and try to think if there are improvements.
+This traversal implementation (on the small scenes I've been testing so far, is actually about 4x slower than the simple hittable list implementation I was using previously).

 ### 2024-09-18: basic migration to ecs!
 - ECS ComponentStore basic implementation working - getting component data out of it is still a little ugly (the renderer in camera is the only system using this component store right now)
 - Building a ECS scene is fairly straightfoward, `sphere_scene` shows an ECS migration of the current test scene.